What is administering a noxious substance?

 Some examples of the offence of administering a noxious substance may include:

-- A person “spiking”, a person’s drink with GHB (commonly referred to as the date rape drug), therefore administering them a controlled substance with causes harm and intoxication.
+- A person “spiking” a person’s drink with GHB (commonly referred to as the date rape drug), therefore administering them a controlled substance which causes harm and intoxication.
+In some cases, related charges such as assault causing bodily harm may also be considered.

 - A person serving food to another person, or people, with a poisonous or harmful ingredient, without advising them of what the ingredient contained therein.

-- A person spraying someone with a known harmful, chemical substance which could cause adverse health effects and/or skin irritation
+- A person spraying someone with a known harmful, chemical substance which could cause adverse health effects and/or skin irritation, including substances like pepper spray

 Defences: